PushpenderIndia/Sentigram/README.md

 Sentiment Analysis: Utilizes natural language processing (NLP) algorithms to analyze the tone of messages, accurately predicting the overall sentiment.

 - Mood Meter: Displays a dynamic mood meter that visually represents the sentiment landscape based on the volume and nature of tweets at any given time.

-## Objective:
-- The primary goal of Sentigram is to swiftly identify negative sentiments related to the company, allowing for timely interventions to mitigate potential public relations issues.
-- By addressing negative feedback proactively, Sentigram aims to foster a trustworthy brand image and cultivate a loyal customer base.
-- We have Developed an AI model to understand the sentiments about the company using social media feeds (such as Twitter, Facebook, Linkedin, and other digital media inputs)

 ## Data Source
 - Twitter Data Source https://www.kaggle.com/kazanova/sentiment140